marie-jakob/mesdt/notes.md

 + different variants for CIs: Wald CIs, Profile CIs, Parametric Bootstrapped CIs -> all possible in lme4

-+ Wald CIs: based on the inverse Hessian
++ Wald CIs: based on the inverse Hessian (observed Fisher information)

-	+ very easy to compute from lme4 output (see paper)
+	+ very easy to compute from lme4 output (see paper) -> variance addition of the regression parameters, including the nondiagonal elements for the covariance terms

-	+ relatively strong assumption of a quadratic likelihood surface
+	+ relatively strong assumption of a quadratic likelihood surface -> adequacy can be diagnosed via likelihood profiles (see below)

-+ Likelihood Profile CIs: ???
++ Likelihood Profile CIs:

+	+ gauge shape of the likelihood for a specific parameter of interest to compute CIs on that basis -> possible based on one fit of the model

-	+ more time-consuming but less severe assumptions (something with the asymptotic distribution of the deviance)
+	+ more time-consuming but less severe assumptions (something with the asymptotic distribution of the deviance) -> quadratic shape of log likelihood surface is not required

+	+ not trivial for SDT since the SDT parameters are not part of the likelihood function -> shape of the likelihood function "in multiple directions" needed (analogous to nondiagonal elements of the Hessian)

+	+ profile zeta plots (see lme4 paper) can be used to diagnose to what extent the assumption of a quadratic likelihood surface holds -> if this holds, Wald CIs are fine

 + Parametric Bootstrap CIs: take a lot of time but avoid all asymptotic assumptions

 	+ not really feasible in practice

-+ -> Compute standard errors based on the Hessian -> returned by lme4 through vcov(model_fit)

-	+ might not be accurate because assumptionsa are not met --> good enough?
-	+ lme4 also offers profile CIs but those take forever to compute and it might be difficult to transform these to the SDT parameter space

-+ transformation to SEs for SDT parameters through addition of Varianzadditionssatz -> account for all entries of the Fisher information matrix (covariances!)

 + TODO: only for the fixed parameters or also for the individual parameters?